narcher7/fintech-api-docs/api-user-guide/credit-decision.md

 The following page details the paths and parameters of the Credit Decision API.

-The Credit Decision API is meant for customer data collection and not to set the criteria for credit approval.
+**NOTE:** The Credit Decision API is meant for customer data collection and not to set the criteria for credit approval.
 To set the requirements for credit approval based on your accounts, see the [Credit Requirements] API.
-{: .warning}

 ## Path and HTTP methods